rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 by the mark of omission.
 : Chez Testu, imprimeur-libraire ...
 Blanchon, libraire ... et
 les marchands de nouveautés
-If a statement such as “Privately printed” appears on the title page, transcribe it as, or as part of, the publisher, distributor, etc., statement.
+If a statement such as "Privately printed" appears on the title page, transcribe it as, or as part of, the publisher, distributor, etc., statement.
 : Privately printed
 4C3.
 Publisher, distributor, etc., statements containing grammatically